-Performance against the target as at 30 September 2023
+Performance against the targets as at 30 September 2024

-The climate reporting carried out for the Plan during the year included an assessment of the current alignment with the above target.
-Of the DB Section's corporate bond investments, 51% had set science-based targets (SBT) by 30 September 2023 (compared to 50% in September 2022), based on information provided by the investment managers.
+The climate reporting carried out for the Plan during the year included an assessment of the current alignment with the targets shown in the tables, based on information provided by the investment managers.
+Of the DB Section's corporate bond investments, 56% had set SBTs by 30 September 2024 (compared to 51% in September 2023).
+Of the DC Section's listed equities, 44% had set SBTs by 30 September 2024 (compared to 37% in September 2023).

-The Trustee was disappointed that material progress against the target was not achieved over this Plan year.
-The Trustee discussed this with the Plan's corporate bond manager, who confirmed that there was a change in the data source used over the period, which was partly responsible for the lack of progress against the target.
-The Trustee will continue to monitor this closely.
+The Trustee was disappointed that material progress against the target was not achieved for the DB Section over this Plan year.
+The Trustee discussed this with the Plan's corporate bond manager, who confirmed that a majority of the issuers within the portfolio that have not yet adopted an SBTi alignment target are in the financial and energy sectors.
+The manager attributes this to: